Skip to content

 Gold represents the most enduring and successful form of money in human history, serving as currency, a store of wealth, and a unit of account for over 5,000 years.
 Its unique physical and chemical properties make it the ultimate embodiment of the five properties of good money.

-Of all the naturally occurring elements on earth, gold alone possesses the ideal combination of characteristics for money:
+Good money must meet certain criteria.
+Of all the naturally occurring elements on earth, gold alone possesses the ideal combination of characteristics.

-Divisibility: Gold's softness allows it to be easily divided into smaller units without loss of value.
+Divisible: Gold's softness allows it to be easily divided into smaller units without loss of value.
 It can be melted, cast, stamped, and engraved.
 The sum of the pieces always equals the original whole.
-This permits transactions of any size.
+Aristotle argued that money must be divisible to facilitate transactions of different sizes, but the requirement goes further: a small part of money must have all the properties of good money itself.
+Cattle, feathers, and teeth may have some good attributes, but they are not divisible.

-Acceptance: Gold has been universally accepted across civilizations and throughout history.
+Accepted: Gold has been universally accepted across civilizations and throughout history.
 Even today, gold is accepted by all nations as a medium of exchange for international payment.
+In 2023, over 80% of international transactions were conducted in U.S. dollars -- but the dollar's dominance rests on network effects and the petrodollar system, not intrinsic properties.
+Gold's acceptance rests on 5,000 years of demonstrated utility.

 The Process of Elimination